pallets-eco/flask-session/docs/installation.rst

 Flask-Session's only required dependency is msgspec for serialization, which has no sub-dependencies.

 However, you also need to choose a storage type and install an appropriate client library so the app can communicate with storage.
-For example, if you want to use Redis as your storage, you will need to install the redis optional dependency:
+For example, if you want to use Redis as your storage, you will need to install the redis-py_ library either directly or as an optional dependency like below:

 .. code-block:: bash